Getting help with home energy improvements

 Checkatrade – covers the whole spectrum of building trades and has a customer rating system that provides an indication of satisfaction levels (though take these with a grain of salt, as you!).

 Trustmark – is a government-backed accreditation service, and is being used for sourcing suppliers to the Green Homes Grant scheme.
-There are very few nearby suppliers listed on this at the moment, as firms need to go through an accreditation step to become listed.
-But this is likely to improve quickly since businesses won’t get the work unless they sign up.
+There are not many nearby suppliers listed on this at the moment, as firms need to go through an accreditation step to become listed.
+But this is likely to improve over time.

 I need some professional help